statmike/vertex-ai-mlops/Applied GenAI/readme.md

 ---
 ## GenAI Use Cases

 While using an LLM basically comes down to text input and text output, it can be helpful to understand how to frame the text input to achieve a desired output.
-This task is known as prompting.
-How the input is framed can solve different types of tasks like summarization, classification and various extraction tasks (generate, rewrite, answer questions).
-A high level overview of prompt design for these task is depicted below:
+This is known as prompting.
+How the input is framed can solve different types of tasks like summarization, classification and various extraction tasks (generate text, rewrite text, answer questions).
+A high level overview of prompt design for these tasks is depicted below:

 <p align="center" width="100%"><center>
     <img align="center" alt="Overview Chart" src="../architectures/notebooks/applied/genai/prompting.png" width="45%">